-Cavaliers acquire Kyle Korver, complete trade with Hawks
+Sure shot: Cavs acquire Korver, complete deal with Hawks

 - KOMO cuts positions in newsroom

+Korver has 72 hours to report to the Cavs and will still need to undergo a physical.
+It’s possible he could join them on Sunday in Phoenix, the first of five games out West for the Cavs, whose trip will conclude with a Jan.
+16 matchup at Golden State.

+Coach Tyronn Lue said he intends to bring Korver off the bench.

-Dunleavy has been a disappointment for Cleveland this season and Williams hasn’t played after saying he was retiring.
-By dumping him on Atlanta, the Cavs are also ridding themselves of the rest of his $2.1 million salary.
+Griffin’s ability to pull off the trade helped the Cavs on a few fronts.
+It gave them more firepower and he was able to open up a roster spot by dealing Dunleavy, who was a disappointment in his first season for Cleveland, and Williams, who hasn’t played after saying he was retiring.
+By dumping him on Atlanta, Cleveland is also ridding itself of the rest of Williams’ $2.1 million salary and avoiding luxury tax issues.

+The Cavs may not be done dealing, either.
+Griffin wants to add a veteran backup point guard, a spot Cleveland has needed to address since electing not to re-sign Matthew Dellavedova in free agency last summer.
+Rookie Kay Felder has improved but Cleveland needs more at the position.

+“That’s the next step,” James said Friday in New York.
+“You look at our league, most teams have three point guards.
+We only have two with Ky (Irving) and our rook in Kay.
+I think just having that security blanket.
+Every NFL team has three quarterbacks.
+We’ll see what happens, but, we’re happy with our team right now.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.